In Kashmir, empty grave for teenager killed by Indian forces

 “Not returning the bodies of the slain is a humiliation to humanity,” said Zareef Ahmed Zareef, a civil rights campaigner and prominent Kashmiri poet.

-Distraught families of militants and civilians killed by government forces have repeatedly demanded that Hindu authorities allow final rituals and proper burials at ancestral villages under the Muslim faith.
+Distraught families of militants and civilians killed by government forces have repeatedly demanded that Indian authorities, which are predominantly Hindu, allow final rituals and proper burials at ancestral villages under the Muslim faith.
 The pleas have been repeatedly denied.
 Families have sometimes discreetly visited the remote graveyards and marked the graves of their kin with stones and scribbled their names with paintbrushes.

 Until last April, Indian forces had handed the bodies of rebels to their relatives for burial.
 Since then, according to police, 158 militants have been buried at isolated locations.